noxolica/douglas-api/rfcs/inbound-data-controllers.md

+**Updates**:

+- July 26, 2020: we'll just use a Python helper function that deletes all records of a content type before replacing them with fresh data.
+The function will wait for the scrapers to finish before executing.

 # Summary

-I think we should have custom controlellers that handle everything related to writing data to Strapi.
+I think we should have custom controllers that handle everything related to writing data to Strapi.
 This will help contributors have an easier time developing for this project.
-Contributors would only need to focus on creating scrapers rather than focusing on resolving data differences between the STrapi instance and the college website.
+Contributors would only need to focus on creating scrapers rather than focusing on resolving data differences between the Strapi instance and the college website.
 It'll look like this:

 ```
                       ┌── backend ──────────────────────────────────┐